mitaiethics/mitaiethics.github.io/info.md

 ## Next meeting

 The next meeting will be **Thursday 2/13** 5-6pm.
-Stay posted for info about the topic and location!
+It will be in 32-144 (in the Stata Center lobby).
+We encourage people from all backgrounds to come!

+Please read this paper beforehand: [Closing the AI Accountability Gap: Defining an End-to-End Framework for Internal Algorithmic Auditing, by Raji et. al.](https://arxiv.org/pdf/2001.00973.pdf)

 ## Looking ahead